cpp597455873/gitlibimport/doc/user/analytics/cycle_analytics.md

 Cycle Analytics is available:

-- From GitLab 12.2, at the group level in the analytics workspace at **Analytics > Cycle Analytics**. **(PREMIUM)**
+- From GitLab 12.3, at the group level in the analytics workspace at **Analytics > Cycle Analytics**. **(PREMIUM)**

   In the future, multiple groups will be selectable which will effectively make this an instance-level feature.

-  NOTE: **Note:**
-  Requires the [analytics workspace](index.md) to be enabled.

 - At the project level via **Project > Cycle Analytics**.